mbradyneeley/pezzolesi-lab/team/alexwiedemann.md

 ---

 ### Overview
-I am an undergraduate student at the University of Utah majoring in Business Entrepreneurship with a minor in Chemistry, and currently on a pre podiatry track.
-I am assisting graduate student Chris Simeone in Dr. Marcus Pezzolesi lab focusing on identifying genetic determinants of circulating sphingolipids.
+Alex is an undergraduate student at the University of Utah majoring in Business Entrepreneurship with a minor in Chemistry, and currently on a pre podiatry track.
+He is assisting graduate student Chris Simeone the lab focusing on identifying genetic determinants of circulating sphingolipids.

 ### Education
 - B.S., Business Entrepreneurship, minor in Chemistry, anticipated ...